yorkie-team/yorkie/design/garbage-collection.md

 ```

 After client receive this minVersionVector, it will filter its version vector to remove detached client's lamport.
-The next pushpull request will contains filtered version vector so that eventually db.version vector will only store attached client's version vector only.
+The next pushpull request will contains filtered version vector so that eventually db.version vector will store attached client's version vector only.
 ![filter-version-vector](media/filter-version-vector.jpg)